 If I can get over my terror of speaking in public, so can you.
 Contact me for more information about setting up this seminar.

-I debuted this class at San Francisco’s Writing Salon in July 2012.
+This class debuted at San Francisco’s Writing Salon in July 2012.

 Loren Rhoads was the editor of Morbid Curiosity magazine for ten years, during which time she hosted annual release readings that drew as many as a hundred people.
-She’s read at bookstores from Elliott Bay Books in Seattle to Borderlands Books in San Francisco and Stories Bookstore in Los Angeles.
-She’s performed at the Hypnodrome in San Francisco, the West Hollywood Book Fair, a Death Salon, an Obscura Salon, and read at six World Horror Conventions.
+She’s read at bookstores from Elliott Bay Books in Seattle to Borderlands Books in San Francisco to Stories Bookstore in Los Angeles.
+She’s performed at the Hypnodrome in San Francisco, the West Hollywood Book Fair, a Death Salon, an Obscura Salon, and read at six World Horror Conventions and three World Science Fiction Conventions.
 She’s performed on podcasts and radio shows on college stations, pirate radio, and even KFOG and NPR.
-She’s set up and hosted group readings, solo readings, release events, fundraisers, open mics, storytelling events, and addressed the Cypress Lawn Book Club.
+She’s set up and hosted group readings, solo readings, release events, fundraisers, open mics, storytelling events, and addressed two book clubs.